Skip to Content

 Companies that already leverage single sign-on for cloud applications and integrated authentication flows for on-premises equipment are better prepared for implementation and can benefit more rapidly.

 Instead of ditching passwords, passwordless authentication methods should be considered by organizations as part of their MFA procedures as many are not ready for a full passwordless deployment.
-For other organizations, providing a fully passwordless with multi-factor authentication using biometrics with security keys might be possible.
+For other organizations, providing a fully passwordless system with multi-factor authentication, like using biometrics with security keys, might be possible.